To get a job, you need experience, but to get experience, you need a job! Find out tips for how to get a job with little or no experience.

 Include all relevant skills on your CV

-Volunteering, work experience, and internships are all important for making sure that your curriculum vitae looks as full as possible during the application and hiring process.
+Volunteering, work experience, and internships are all important for making sure that your curriculum vitae look as full as possible during the application and hiring process.
 When writing out your CV, concentrate on the skills you possess.

 Study the job description, then state all of the personal qualities and skills that you make you the right candidate for that job.
 Make sure you highlight transferable skills like leadership ability and good communication.